 When setting your goals, consider your monthly income and spending.
 Also, consider where you’d like to be in five, ten, or twenty years from now.
 What goals do you need to set to get there?
 Which financial goals are most important to you right now?

 Improve Your Credit Score

-Your credit score can help you get a job, buy a house and apply for a loan.
-It’s one of the most important factors that could help your individual or family finances.
+Your credit score can help you get a job, buy a house, and get a good rate on a loan.
+It’s one of the most important factors that could help your finances.
 The good news is that you have control over your credit score, which is a number that reflects how well you’ve managed your money in the past.

 You can’t build credit without getting a loan or credit card.
-For example, by taking out student loans and staying on top of your monthly payments, you can work toward building a strong credit history.
+By taking out student loans and staying on top of your monthly payments, you can work toward building a strong credit history.

-Paying off your loan and credit card debt on time is also important because it proves you are financially responsible and means the ratio of credit available to debt remains high.
-However, be careful when considering closing a credit card.
-Having some debt can actually be good for your credit score.
-For example, having a longstanding credit card open with no balance can improve your score.
+Paying off your loan and credit card debt on time is important because it proves you are financially responsible and means the ratio of credit available to debt remains high.
+Having some debt can actually be good for your credit score, and having a longstanding credit card open with no balance can improve your score.

 Successful money management requires reviewing your finances regularly.
 At least once a year, you will want to conduct basic maintenance, including:

 - Reviewing your loans.
 Consider whether you need to refinance your mortgage and other loans.
 If your credit has improved or your situation allows you to pay off a loan more quickly, it may make sense to refinance to enjoy savings on interest.

 - Adjusting your budget.
 Part of managing family finances means adapting to change.
 If you have no budget, now is the time to create one.
 If you have a budget, it’s time to review.
 Should you put more into investments or savings?
 Are you overspending in some areas?